 - This is your calorie range to aim for every day

-The best way to lose weight is through a combination of healthy, clean eating and regular exercise.
+There is no one right or best way to lose weight.
+Really the focus should be on improving health markers and decreasing inflammation – weight loss is just a nice benefit from this.
+The healthiest way to achieve this is through a combination of healthy, clean eating, regular exercise, getting quality sleep, stress reduction, and creating a healthy microbiome.
 Not only will you lose weight, but you will improve your aerobic capacity, insulin sensitivity, blood sugar level, blood pressure, and cholesterol – without going into starvation mode.